dokku/dokku/docs/advanced-usage/deployment-tasks.md

 For buildpack-based deployments, the location of the `app.json` file should be at the root of your repository.
 Dockerfile-based app deploys should have the `app.json` in the configured `WORKDIR` directory; otherwise Dokku defaults to the buildpack app behavior of looking in `/app`.

+!!! warning
-> Warning: Any failed `app.json` deployment task will fail the deploy.
+    Any failed `app.json` deployment task will fail the deploy.
 In the case of either phase, a failure will not affect any running containers.

 The following is an example `app.json` file.
 Please note that only the `scripts.dokku.predeploy` and `scripts.dokku.postdeploy` tasks are supported by Dokku at this time.
 All other fields will be ignored and can be omitted.